-It seems the last few weeks have been an endless round of user testing.
-REMAP-CAP and TTM2 and TAME – all three trials have been through user testing at the same time.
-To be honest it’s been a testing month of user testing!
+It seems the last few months have been an endless round of testing.
+Our Spinnaker Platform has gone through multiple iterations as we adapted it for each Covid-19 Study that joined REMAP-CAP.
+To be honest it’s been a testing year of software testing!

 What you don’t know you don’t know

 Even the process of getting the new software underway helps us identify areas for tweaks and adjustment.
 When you have a flexible software platform like Spinnaker, and an Agile approach to development, then getting it launched, and enrolments started, can be a valuable part of the user testing.
 Once we are underway things change and these may be changes that could not have been foreseen or expected.
 Research coordinators use Spinnaker in unexpected ways, patients come in with unexpected readings and situations arise that we could never have prepared for.
 We deal with these unexpected situations by getting underway, with being flexible and being clever enough to adapt.

 Testing by our team is largely about making sure the software behaves as expected.
 What takes Spinnaker to the next level is the testing and research we do around increasing user engagement which translates into better engagement with future versions of Spinnaker.

 Remember, we are always listening (in a good way!).